Matt Olson Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.65 team ERA ranks 24th among all league pitching staffs.
+- The Phillies have a 4.58 team ERA that ranks 23rd among all MLB pitching staffs.

-- The Phillies allow the ninth-fewest home runs in baseball (53 total, one per game).
+- Phillies pitchers combine to surrender 54 home runs (one per game), the ninth-fewest in baseball.

+- Covey gets the call to start for the Phillies, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.